techoli/techoli/README.md

 📄  You can know more about my experience on https://www.linkedin.com/in/okoli-emmanuel-990600158/<br>

-🔭 I’m currently working on a bank app prototype
+🔭 I’m currently working on a Dynami Bank Application

 💬 Ask me about Javascript